 Like the last two games in the Legends subseries, FFLIII tries to start off with a single sentence hook premise, but its concept is maybe too complex for that gimmick.
 “The Pureland Water Entity appeared and flooded this world’s Past, Present and Future.”
 The what?
 From where?
 The intro will eventually tell you “what,” but it doesn’t explain much about “where,” which isn’t a good sign before we’ve even hit a single button.
 Welcome to Final Fantasy Legend III.

 It turns out that, for reasons not yet clear to us (you’ll have to forgive me, I’ve been playing this game for years and have sort of forgotten which plot points are spoilers), that a great, magical amphora has appeared in the skies over our home world and began dumping water.
-Thanks to the writers’ poor understanding of time travel, it also somehow appeared in the past, present and future at the same time – no, no, not as though it appeared in the past but never left, as though it literally appeared three time periods, with the flow of water apparently doubling in the “present” and tripling in the “future.”
+Thanks to the writers’ poor understanding of time travel, it also somehow appeared in the past, present and future at the same time – no, no, not as though it appeared in the past but never left!
+As though it literally appeared three times in three time periods, with the flow of water apparently doubling in the “present” and tripling in the “future.”